DanteLore/dantelore/content/posts/tfs-dashboard-fun.md

 ## WPF Line Charts

-For the charts I used the [WPF toolkit](http://wpf.codeplex.com/).
+For the charts I used the <a href="http://wpf.codeplex.com/">WPF toolkit</a>.
 It's not seen much development in recent years but it's still an easy and quick way to get a chart on screen.
 Here are some XAML snippets.

 Here's the chart itself.
 Two line series here.
 You select the <strong>ItemsSource</strong>: list of objects corresponding to points on the line; <strong>DependentValuePath</strong>: name of a property on the object to use as the value for the Y axis; IndependentValuePath: value/label for the X axis.
 [sourcecode language="xml"]